methodswithclass/gravity-accelerometer-example/README.md

 accel.getMotion() takes a callback to attach position, velocity, and acceleration from the accel object to the movable object on screen.

-must attach accel.motion() to the window.devicemotion function, this is the heart of the mechanism to detect device motion.
+must attach accel.motion() to the window.ondevicemotion function, this is the heart of the mechanism to detect device motion.